 Our AAUW Northern Palm Beach County branch is part of a national organization established in 1881 by a small group of female college graduates to encourage other women to pursue higher education.
-Today the American Association of University Women comprises 170,000 members throughout the country, all holding an associate’s degree or equivalent, or a baccalaureate, master’s or doctoral degree.
+Today the American Association of University Women comprises a community of more 170,000 members and supporters throughout the country.
+Continuing the tradition of our founding, members all hold an associate’s degree (or equivalent) or higher.

 - Our mission: Gender equity and economic security.

 - Our values: Intersectional.
 Inclusive.
 Intergenerational.
 Empowering.